31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-Every interviewer wants to hire someone that is passionate and zealous about their job.
-This question is meant to test not necessarily how desperate one is about the job but how passionate they are.
-In answering this question, you should focus on talking about what makes you love the job you are to do and why you wish to work for the company they are applying to.
-Ensure all the information you give is one that presents you as someone that is not only the best fit for the job but will love and enjoy doing the job.
+Every interviewer wants to hire someone passionate and zealous about their job.
+This question is meant to test how desperate one is about the job and how passionate they are.
+In answering this question, you should focus on talking about what makes you love the job you are to do and why you wish to work for the company you are applying to.
+Ensure all the information you give presents you as someone who is not only the best fit for the job but will love and enjoy doing the job.

-Sample response: Ever since I was a child, I have always had the desire to take care of disadvantaged children.
-I believe they too have a destiny in life and someone out there has a responsibility to help them.
-I consider myself one of these people and I like the fact that this is exactly what this company roots for.
-This job will not just give me an opportunity to earn a living but also a to help out someone in need.
+Ever since I was a child, I have wanted to take care of disadvantaged children.
+I believe they, too, have a destiny in life, and someone out there has a responsibility to help them.
+I consider myself one of these people, and I like the fact that this is exactly what this company roots for.
+This job will not just give me an opportunity to earn a living but also to help out someone in need.

 13. What is your ideal dream job?